Alex-Pennington/pennington_m110a_demod/phoenixnestmodem_eula.md

 ### 3.3 License Inquiries

-To inquire about obtaining a commercial or extended use license, contact:
+To inquire about obtaining a commercial or extended use license, go to https://www.organicengineer.com/projects to obtain a license key and follow the instructions provided there.

-**Phoenix Nest LLC**
-Website: www.organicengineer.com
-Email: [Insert Contact Email]

 Licensor reserves the right to grant or deny license requests at its sole discretion and to establish pricing and terms for any such licenses.